Pjsrcool/SCG-Research/Notes/jalangi2_proxy/babel_config_2.md

 emoji-search | No | Only the jalangi button and a banner saying "Fork me on GitHub" appears.
 Otherwise the page is blank.
 I believe babel conversion was imperfect.
 Console reports error `Uncaught TypeError: Cannot read properties of undefined` event-driven-web-components-realworld-example-app | ? | Currently having issues with installation and running hyperapp-realworld-example-app | Yes | imba-realworld-example-app | No | Babel cmd in proxy fails.
-Instrumentation does NOT run neomjs-realworld-example-app | No | Ran project without build.
+Instrumentation does NOT run on JS files neomjs-realworld-example-app | No | Ran project without build.
 Main page appears.
 Clicking the links to the projects takes us to a blank page.
 Jalangi button appears, but instrumentation runs.
 Probably because the links take us to `html` pages, not `js` pages. owl-realworld-app | No | Google Chrome page is blank.
 Jalangi page is blank as well.
 Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mode` react-image-compressor | No | Google Chrome page is blank.
 Instrumentation technically ran, but only return few results.
 Console reports error `Uncaught TypeError: Cannot read properties of undefined`